pmem/rpma/examples/13-flush-to-persistent-GPSPM-SHCCH/README.md

 request and waits for a flush response which indicates the flush operation's completion.

+**Note**: In this example, we use the shared completion event channel for CQ and RCQ.
+To collect a completions, we use the rpma_conn_wait() function.
+The mechanism for collecting and processing completions is in the wait_and_validate_completion() function.

 **Note**: This example does not require RPMA_FLUSH_TYPE_PERSISTENT support to provide remote PMem persistency.
 For the sake of simplicity, the client does not need to know server's peer configuration.
 For an example of peer's